 The Princess bus from Bagan to Inle (tourist price is 11,000K) leaves at 07:30 hrs and arrives mid-afternoon, but this depends on whether there are any issues along the way.

-You can also catch an overnight bus but as the roads are pretty bad and typically, there’s either loud Burmese TV or music blaring, which you can’t turn off, you won’t be sleeping.
+You can also catch an overnight bus but as the roads are pretty bad.
+Typically, there’s either loud Burmese TV or music blaring on the bus, which you can’t turn off, so you won’t be sleeping.

-You must be ready for pick-up at your hotel from 06:30 am.
-A small covered pick-up truck arrives for the drive around the endless Bagan hotels until the vehicle is rammed full with other passengers and luggage before continuing onto the out-of-town bus station.
+You must be ready for pick-up at your hotel from 06:30 hrs.
+A small covered pick-up truck arrives for the drive around the endless Bagan hotels until the vehicle is rammed full with other passengers and luggage, before continuing onto the out-of-town bus station.

-It appeared that our bus was overbooked and 2 Scottish guys had to sit on small stools in the middle of the aisle.
-Not great, considering they paid the premium tourist price for the tickets and the locals pay a quarter of the ticket but got seats – a very long trip to be sitting in a bus aisle!
+Our bus is overbooked and 2 Scottish guys have to sit on small stools, in the middle of the aisle.
+Not great, considering they paid the premium tourist price whilst locals pay a quarter but have seats.
+A very long trip to be sitting in an aisle!